Study Abroad

 Is career readiness necessary before studying abroad?

-- Yes.
-Early preparation makes students more confident, organised, and employable.
-They can start using university resources, part-time opportunities, and networking events from the beginning instead of waiting until graduation.
+— Yes.
+Early preparation helps students become more confident, organised, and employable.
+It allows them to make better use of university resources, networking opportunities, and part-time work from the beginning.

 Can students prepare for jobs before reaching the country?

-- Yes.
-CV writing, LinkedIn setup, interview stories, portfolio planning, communication practice, and job-search strategy can all begin before departure.
+Yes.
+CV preparation, LinkedIn setup, interview practice, communication skills, and job-search strategies can all be developed before departure.

 Is a degree from abroad enough to get a job?